1. Use Preventive Care Services

 Although Washington University’s health plans do not require you to designate a primary care physician or obtain a referral from a primary care physician to see a specialist, establishing a relationship with a primary care physician is an important step in promoting good health.
 Your primary care physician can provide both a first contact for you with an undiagnosed health concern as well as continuing care for varied medical conditions, not limited by cause, organ system, or diagnosis.
 Your primary care physician can educate and advise you on health-related conditions, healthy behaviors, self-care skills and treatment options, as well as provide health screenings and immunizations.

-provides a convenient, confidential way to organize, store and retrieve your family's personal health information electronically.
+My Health Folders provides a convenient, confidential way to organize, store and retrieve your family’s personal health information electronically.
 Through this free tool, you can maintain a secure on-line record of important health information such as medical history, physician contacts, emergency contacts, test results, and prescription and non-prescription medications for you and your family members, which you can access 24 hours a day world-wide via the Internet in the event of a medical emergency.
-Log on to https://myHealthfolders.com
+Log on to myHealthfolders.com (passcode: W29658).

-Resources Available Through Your Health Plan and Prescription Drug Plan Carriers:
+8. Resources Available Through Your Health Plan and Prescription Drug Plan Carriers

 Washington University in St. Louis Health Plan Participants (claims administered by UHC)